DylanVann/use-persisted/README.md

 Persisted versions of `useState` and `useReducer`.

+- TypeScript support.
+- Tree shakeable.
-The hooks created by the factories should have the exact same API and types as `useState` and `useReducer`.
+- Hooks created by the factories have the exact same API and types as `useState` and `useReducer`.

 ## `createUseStatePersisted`